 Maintain more than one data recovery path

 In the event of a disaster, your connection method to Google Cloud might become unavailable.
 Implement an alternative means of access to Google Cloud to help ensure that you can transfer data to Google Cloud.
 Regularly test that the backup path is operational.

 Test your plan regularly

 After you have a DR plan in place, test it regularly, noting any issues that come up and adjusting your plan accordingly.
 Using Google Cloud, you can test recovery scenarios at minimal cost.
 We recommend that you implement the following in order to help with your testing:

-- Monitor and debug your tests with Stackdriver Logging and Stackdriver Monitoring.
+- Monitor and debug your tests with Cloud Logging and Cloud Monitoring.
 Google Cloud has excellent logging and monitoring tools that you can access through API calls, allowing you to automate the deployment of recovery scenarios by reacting to metrics.
 When you're designing tests, make sure that you have appropriate monitoring and alerting in place that can trigger appropriate recovery actions.

 Perform the testing noted earlier:

 - Test that permissions and user access work in the DR environment like they do in the production environment.

 - Perform penetration testing on your DR environment.

 - Perform a test in which your usual access path to Google Cloud doesn't work.